Application of WHO ICD-PM Classification for Perinatal Death (PND) in a Tertiary Care Hospital

 Abstract

-Objective: To apply the WHO ICD-PM classification for systematically identifying and categorizing the causes of perinatal deaths, improving reporting, understanding risk factors, and reducing mortality.
+Objective: To apply the WHO ICD-PM classification for systematically identifying and categorizing perinatal death causes, improving reporting, understanding risk factors, to reduce mortality.

-Methodology: This retrospective cross-sectional study was conducted in Gynae Unit 1 of Dr. Ruth K. M. Pfau Civil Hospital Karachi from January 2019 to December 2020.
-All perinatal deaths occurring during this period were classified according to the WHO ICD-PM classification.
-Data were analyzed using SPSS version 24, and the chi-square test was applied to determine statistical significance, with a p-value <0.05 considered significant.
+Methodology: This was a retrospective cross-sectional study conducted in Gynae unit 1 of Dr. Ruth KM PFAU Civil Hospital Karachi from Jan 2019 to Dec 2020.
+All PND occurring during this period were classified according to WHO ICD–PM classification.
+Data was analyzed by SPSS–24.
+Chi square test applied to detect significance based on P–value <0.05.

-Results A total of 8,309 women delivered during the study period, with 639 perinatal deaths, of which 82.8% were stillbirths and 110 were neonatal deaths.
-The most common causes of antepartum deaths were antepartum hypoxia and disorders of fetal growth, primarily associated with maternal conditions (M4).
-Intrapartum deaths were caused by intrapartum events (I3) in 73.87% of cases, mainly due to complications of labor and delivery (M3).
-Neonatal deaths were mainly related to intrapartum events (I3) or low birth weight (N9) and were primarily associated with maternal complications of pregnancy (M2).
-In 13.6% of antepartum deaths, no maternal cause could be assigned, compared to 1.87% in intrapartum deaths and 1.8% in neonatal deaths.
+Results: Total 8309 women delivered with 639 PND during the study period of which 82.8% were stillbirth and 110 were neonatal deaths.
+Most common cause of antepartum deaths were antepartum hypoxia and disorder of fetal growth) which were mainly associated with M4 maternal condition.
+Intrapartum deaths were caused by intrapartum events in 73.87% cases, mainly due to complications of labour and delivery (M3).
+Neonatal deaths were mainly related to intapartum events (M3) or low birth weight (N9) and mainly associated with maternal complication of pregnancy (M2).
+In 13.6% of antepartum deaths no maternal cause could be assigned, as compared to 1.87% in intrapartum deaths and 1.8% in neonatal groups.

-Conclusion: The ICD-PM is a globally applicable perinatal death classification system that can be utilized to develop evidence-based national strategies for reducing perinatal mortality.
+Conclusion: The ICD–PM observed to be a applicable PND classification system which can be utilized to plan appropriate evidence-based national strategy to reduce perinatal deaths.

 Published